ClaudiaSuccar/banking-system/README.md

 # Banking System
-Command-line banking system, with navigational menus and error handling.
+Command-line bank account, with navigational menus and error handling.

 This is a .NET application.
 Executable file is located in the bin directory.